The carbon footprint of an existential crisis: a climbing roadtrip to find myself

 My trip spanned desert and alpine environments, and I saw (at least) 14 National Parks, 2 National Monuments, 15 National Forests, 2 State Parks, countless wilderness and conservation areas.
 I truthfully lost count.
 All this I did in a car that takes 89.

 So is it ironic that I did this at a time when I was diving deeper into climate change?
 What was my carbon footprint on this trip and was it more or less than my usual apartment life?
 According to carbonfootprint.com my make/model/year emitted 2.1 metric tons of carbon for the 3 months I lived out of my car (~7,500 miles).
-Usually, my life emits around 13,148 lbs of CO2 according to the EPA calculator and that’s all inclusive, including my driving/traveling.
+Usually, my life emits around 13,148 lbs of CO2 according to the EPA calculator.
+That’s all inclusive, including my driving/traveling.
 That means that for 3 months, it would’ve been about 3,287 lbs CO2 if I had stayed home.